GiovanniCornejo/ROBased-TrojanDetection/README.md

 ## Overview

 This project develops machine learning-based classifiers to detect hardware Trojans by analyzing ring oscillator (RO) frequency variations.
-Trojans in intregrated circuits (ICs) can result in malicious modifications that compromise chip security and functionality.
+Trojans in integrated circuits (ICs) can result in malicious modifications that compromise chip security and functionality.
 Our classifiers leverage RO frequency data to identify anomalies caused by Trojan activity, such as localized power consumption variations.

 ## Project Structure